Explore Public Holidays in Vietnam and enjoy vibrant traditions, cultural experiences, and meaningful travel moments with Vietnamtour 247.

 4. Reunification Day

-Reunification Day, celebrated on April 30th, is historically significant in Vietnam since it commemorates the reunification of North and South Vietnam in 1975, officially ending the Vietnam War.
-This historic anniversary, also known as Liberation Day or Victory Day, commemorates the Vietnamese people’s decades of struggle and sacrifice in their quest for national freedom and reunification.
+Reunification Day, celebrated annually on April 30th, is one of the most important public holidays in Vietnam.
+This historic day marks the reunification of North and South Vietnam in 1975, officially bringing an end to the Vietnam War.
+Also known as Liberation Day or Victory Day, the occasion honors decades of struggle, sacrifice, and unwavering determination by the Vietnamese people in their pursuit of national independence and unity.

-A national parade or show may also take place for locals and visitors to enjoy the festive atmosphere on this important day.
-One of the biggest celebrations occurs in Ho Chi Minh City, named after the greatest Vietnamese leader, Uncle Ho.
-Come early in the morning to Le Duan Street, in front of Thong Nhat Square, to participate in this Vietnam holiday on April 30th.
+Across the country, the holiday is celebrated with a festive atmosphere, often featuring national parades, performances, and cultural events for both locals and visitors.
+One of the largest and most vibrant celebrations takes place in Ho Chi Minh City, named after the beloved Vietnamese leader, Uncle Ho.
+Visitors are encouraged to arrive early in the morning at Le Duan Street, in front of Thong Nhat Square, to fully experience the energy and significance of this meaningful Vietnam holiday on April 30th.

 5. International Workers’ Day

-International Workers’ Day, often known as Labor Day or May Day, is celebrated on May 1st in Vietnam, like in many other nations worldwide.
-This official holiday recognizes the contributions and accomplishments of workers and the labor movement.
+International Workers’ Day—also known as Labor Day or May Day—is celebrated on May 1st in Vietnam, just as it is in many countries around the world.
+This is an official public holiday that honors the vital role of workers and the achievements of the labor movement, making it an important part of public holidays in Vietnam.

-International Workers’ Day is celebrated in Vietnam to commemorate workers’ dedication and hard work from various industries.
-It recognizes their contributions to the nation’s growth and prosperity and offers an opportunity to promote workers’ rights, fair working practices, and social justice.
+In Vietnam, International Workers’ Day is observed to recognize the dedication and hard work of employees across all industries.
+The day highlights their contributions to national development and prosperity, while also serving as an occasion to promote workers’ rights, fair labor practices, and social justice.

-Many businesses and government offices in Vietnam are closed on International Workers’ Day, allowing employees to relax, spend time with their families, or attend celebrating events.
-It is also customary for employers to give their employees bonuses, gifts, or other types of recognition as a symbol of thanks for their efforts throughout the year.
+On this day, many businesses and government offices close, giving employees time to rest, spend quality moments with their families, or take part in celebratory activities.
+It is also common for employers to show appreciation by offering bonuses, gifts, or other forms of recognition as a gesture of gratitude for their employees’ efforts throughout the year.

 6. Vietnam National Day

-National Day has enormous historical and patriotic significance for the Vietnamese people.
-It represents the country’s struggle for independence, sovereignty, and national unity.
-On this day, Vietnam’s streets are decorated with national flags, banners, and patriotic decorations, creating a celebratory mood of national pride and solidarity.
+As one of the most meaningful public holidays in Vietnam, National Day carries deep historical and patriotic value.
+It symbolizes the nation’s long struggle for independence, sovereignty, and unity.
+Across the country, streets are adorned with red flags, banners, and patriotic decorations, creating a powerful atmosphere of national pride and solidarity.

 Read more: Travel Agency Vietnam: Best Travel Agency for Vietnam Tours